History: The Playa Viva Story

 The meaning of this name, Xolochiuhyan (from which the nearby town of Juluchuca derives it's name) has various interpretations including "place to grow old" or "place of the ancient ones" to "place of the gourd" (important as a tool for collecting and storing water).
 Aztec records indicate this area provided tribute to the Aztec kings in the form of conch shells, salt, cacao and cloth made from locally-grown cotton.

 Archaeologists identified three mounds which served as agricultural terraces, with the nearby lake serving as a reliable source of fresh water.
-A small pyramid nearby made an excellent vantage point for scanning across the watershed and into neighboring valleys, providing plenty of advanced warning from invaders.
+A small pyramid nearby made an excellent vantage point for scanning across the watershed and into neighboring valleys, providing plenty of advanced warning of invaders.

 Today, Juluchuca is still a town of about 500-600 people, which has moved from the original site where Playa Viva is located about 2km away.
 As we could gather from the town elders, the town moved as the river moved so that the inhabitants could have access to plenty of fresh water.
 Once the main North-South highway from Acapulco to Zihuatanejo was built in the 1950's, the town settled in its current location.